×

 }

-1. Constructors have the same name as class name
+1. Constructors have the same name as the class.

 Destructors in C++